robotic-vision-lab/Progressive-Conditional-Generative-Adversarial-Network/README.md

 ### Dataset

-We use the [ShapeNetCore](https://www.shapenet.org/) dataset for our 3D models.
+We use the [ShapeNetCore](https://www.shapenet.org/) dataset as the source of our 3D models.
 First, download and unzip the 3D models for the appropriate class (e.g., chair) in the indexed directory:

       ./datasets/shapenet/mesh/[class-id]